ThePhilippeH/explainingCancerAI/README.md

 When analysing the clean image (208) we can see clear differences between the performance of the explainability methods.
 Grad-Cam seems to very clearly show the attention hotspots for both YOLOv8 and for ViT.
 Both pinpoint the left part of the lesion as being an indicator of cancer.
 Interestingly, ViT seems to also focus very heavily on the right most part of the lesion, where YOLOv8 seems to indicate the countour of the lesion.
 SWIN seems to struggle to find the correct area of the lesion specifically and also divides its attention towards many other small changes in hue within the image (normal skin variations) This lack of focus for SWIN is to be expected to some extend given the fine grained nature of its attention.

-In terms of LIME explenations for the clean image (208), we see that perturbing the model seems that perturbation create many different possible areas of focus for all models.
+In terms of LIME explanations for the clean image (208), we see that perturbing the model seems that perturbation create many different possible areas of focus for all models.
 Of interest are how both SWIN and YOLOv8 seem to capture part of the lesion in one of these areas (the previously discussed right lesion also heavily emphasized by ViT with Grad-Cam).
-Perturbing the image for ViT seems to make it loose any track of where the lesion is exactly, this may be expected due to the general nature of its attention mechanism.
+Perturbing the image for ViT seems to make it lose any track of where the lesion is exactly, this may be expected due to the general nature of its attention mechanism.

 When analysing the noisy image (210), particularly with Grad-Cam, we see a very similar explenation area from all three models albeit in completely different modalities.
-YOLOv8 seems to explain the area of interest in a classical way, where the highes attention is drawn to the area of lesion, correctly ignoring all the noise (hair).
-ViT also highlights the are of interst but in an inverted manner, the attention is drawn to everything else except for the lesion, thus giving a negative demarcation of the area of the lesion.
+YOLOv8 seems to explain the area of interest in a classical way, where the highest attention is drawn to the area of lesion, correctly ignoring all the noise (hair).
+ViT also highlights the area of interst but in an inverted manner, the attention is drawn to everything else except for the lesion, thus giving a negative demarcation of the area of the lesion.
 Finally SWIN seems to have some hotspots around some hairs yet finds an area of interest (left most area) that corresponds to the lesion being analysed.

-Finally in terms of LIME explenations for the noisy image (210) we see that the perturbation of the image in addition to the inherent noise of hair, completely confuses the models accross the board.
-Some small overalps with the lesions can be seen, yet no one area demarcates any relevant or substantial portion of the lesion in question.
+Finally in terms of LIME explanations for the noisy image (210) we see that the perturbation of the image in addition to the inherent noise of hair, completely confuses the models across the board.
+Some small overlaps with the lesions can be seen, yet no one area demarcates any relevant or substantial portion of the lesion in question.

 ### One method performs better than the other